Black Friday deals lure U.S. shoppers, biggest sales gains online

 The overall stock market finished a shortened session with losses.

+Early numbers showed overall retail sales, both in stores and online, were in line with expectations, according to Mastercard Inc’s SpendingPulse retail report.
+The firm expects overall Black Friday sales to top $23 billion this year, up from $21 billion last year.

+Mastercard combines sales activity in its payments network with estimates of cash and other payment forms.
+It said cold weather in the eastern United States and wet weather in the west may be pushing more consumers online.

-Online spending is on track to hit $6.4 billion on Friday, which is likely to either match or surpass last year’s Cyber Monday revenue of $6.6 billion, Adobe said.
+Online spending is on track to hit $6.4 billion on Friday, Adobe said.
 Online sales on Thanksgiving Day were up 28 percent at $3.7 billion.

 The National Retail Federation forecast U.S. holiday retail sales in November and December will increase between 4.3 and 4.8 percent over 2017 for a total of $717.45 billion to $720.89 billion.
 That compares with an average annual increase of 3.9 percent over the past five years.